A: CAMP, or Civil Appeals Mediation Program, is the mediation program at the Second Circuit Court of Appeals.

 Q: Can I bring my electronic device to the mediation conference?

 A: Yes.
 Electronic devices are permitted in mediation pursuant to the Standing Order attached to the in person conference Order.
 You must bring copies of both orders to Court.

 Q: Why are CAMP conferences sometimes by phone and sometimes in person?

 A: CAMP conferences are scheduled in person if the attorneys of record are within commuting distance of the courthouse.
 If a client is required to participate and not within commuting distance, counsel may make a request to CAMP for the client to participate by telephone.
 If a conference is scheduled to be by telephone and all of the parties would prefer to meet at the courthouse in person, please email the CAMP office to request an in person conference.

 Q: How do I obtain the information needed for my telephonic conference?

-A: Call-in information, including individual PINS, is sent by email to all counsel of record two weeks prior to the conference date.
-For additional PINS, please provide email@example.com with the names and email addresses of the additional participants.
+A: Call-in information, including an individual PIN, is sent by email to each counsel of record two weeks prior to the conference date.
+For additional PIN, please provide email@example.com with the names and email addresses of the additional participants.

 Q: Are CAMP conferences confidential?

 A: Yes.
 The Court requires all participants to keep what is said in mediation strictly confidential.
 Communications, oral and written, shared in the course of a CAMP conference may not be disclosed to anyone other than the litigants, their counsel, the mediator, or other participants.